Secession of Panama from Colombia: Formation of secessionist movement

-Panamanian politician José Domingo De Obaldía was selected for the Governor of the Isthmus of Panama office that he had previously held, and was supported by separatist movements.
-Another Panamanian politician named José Agustín Arango began to plan the revolution and separation.
-The separatists wanted to negotiate the construction of the Panama Canal directly with the United States due to the negativity of the Colombian government.
+Panamanian politician José Domingo De Obaldía was selected for the Governor of the Isthmus of Panama, an office that he had previously held, and was supported by secessionist movements.
+Another Panamanian politician named José Agustín Arango began to plan the revolution and secession.
+The secessionists wanted to negotiate the construction of the Panama Canal directly with the United States due to the negativity of the Colombian government.

-The separatist network was formed by Arango, Dr. Manuel Amador Guerrero, General Nicanor de Obarrio, Ricardo Arias, Federico Boyd, Carlos Constantino Arosemena, Tomás Arias, Manuel Espinosa Batista and others.
-Amador Guerrero was in charge of going to the United States to get support for the separatist plan; he also gained the support of important Panamanian liberal leaders and the support of another military commander, Esteban Huertas.
+The secessionist network was formed by Arango, Dr. Manuel Amador Guerrero, General Nicanor de Obarrio, Ricardo Arias, Federico Boyd, Carlos Constantino Arosemena, Tomás Arias, Manuel Espinosa Batista and others.
+The group was soon joined by Manuel Amador Guerrero, who would become the leader of the independence movement.
+Amador gained the support of important Panamanian liberal leaders and of another military commander, Esteban Huertas.